+You.
 She knew he was trying to do.
-Misery loved company.

 "Shut up."
 She reeled her arm back and threw the stone in the lake as hard as she could.

-Rose detected some irony in Scorpius setting up Christmas festivities, it being a cheerful holiday.
+Rose detected some irony in Scorpius setting up Christmas festivities, it being, well, festive.
 He was badgered into it by one of his girls.
-He couldn't say no. Not to them.
+He couldn't say no, not to them.
 He was nice to them.